 - Wonderland Workshop 1 – Ice Breakers, Dr. Seus – All About Me + Bounty (Storytelling-based Learning)

 - Wonderland Workshop 2 – Ice Breakers, TPR games, Puppet Crafting (Storytelling-based Learning)

 - Wonderland Workshop 3 – Furniture sorting game, Cooking game, Board Game, Time Capsule (Developing Collaboration in the Group)

 What do you think about learning English in informal education?
 Do you like the concept of storytelling-based learning blended with crafting and a workshop?
-Do you think that this program can have a positive effect on children’s language level and 21st-century skills?
-Please write in the comments, I would love to hear your opinion!
+Do you think that this program can positively affect children’s language level and 21st-century skills?
+Please write in the comments.
+I would love to hear your opinion!

 Click here to explore our materials corner where 99% of materials are forever free!

 All the materials except lesson plans and 30+ page interactive activity books will be free FOREVER!
 Why?
 Because sharing is caring, and the past few years have not been kind to any of us.
 Please consider donating so we can keep making FREE materials for everyone.

 Don’t forget to leave a review when you download materials!
 It’s just a minute of your time, and it means a lot to us.